“The Toyota Supra makes a huge return as a perfect reminder of the joys and fun of driving an extremely well-sorted machine”

 All Supras benefit from Toyota’s 3-year/36,000-mile bumper-to-bumper warranty, while the powertrain gets 5-year/60,000-mile coverage.
 ToyotaCare, the manufacturers complimentary factory maintenance plan, is included with every new Supra for two years, or the first 25,000 miles, which ever comes first.
 That also comes with 24/7 road-side assistance.

-Because we’re a fan of tech in general (obviously), we’d take the GR Supra in top-spec 3.0 Premium form, which adds the larger infotainment display with touchscreen capabilities, sat-nav, and the JBL audio system.
+We’d take the GR Supra in top-spec 3.0 Premium form, which adds the larger infotainment display with touchscreen capabilities, sat-nav, and the JBL audio system.
 We’d color the exterior in Downshift Blue, to match DT blue, while all Supras pretty much from with black leather.
 Base 3.0 GR Supras come with a mixture of leather and Alcantara.

-Regardless, the Supra is specifically designed to garner endless grins whether on twisty roads or at your local racetrack.
+Regardless, the Supra is designed to garner endless grins whether on twisty roads or at your local racetrack.
 In an era aimed at trying to eliminate the driver and achieve autonomous vehicles, it’s a perfect reminder of the joys of actually driving an extremely well-sorted machine.

 Is that enough to satisfy Supra fans and purists?
 With so much BMW at play behind the scenes to make the Supra happen, that might be a turn-off for those expecting a Toyota thoroughbred.
-But as far as we can tell from the driver’s seat, the 2020 GR Supra is a pure race horse.
+But as far as we can tell from the driver’s seat, the 2020 GR Supra is pure race horse.

 - 2022 Toyota Tundra hybrid first drive review: New dog, old tricks